jamtan0000/COMP2042_CW_hcyjt3/README.md

 **List of features, that are not implemented with an explanation of why they were not implemented.**
 1. Initialy I want to put sound in my project but don't know why cannot add the javafx.media in the moduleInfo.
-2. Initialy I try to make Junit test but I messed up by opening my project using Eclips, now there full of error at my local represitory.
+2. Initialy I try to make Junit test but I feel like my class is to big and no idea to make Junit test, its very different than what I learn in lecture.
-   So I not going to make Junit test and push to here.

 **New Java classes that introduced for the assignment**
 1. endGameController